 If you're not providing your bonsai with the right growing conditions, it won't live long.
 Outdoor bonsai don't need a lot of extra light or watering either, as they already get a lot of rain and sun.
 You don't want to cut down a bonsai that could be a work of art that you've been doing for many years just to determine its age.
 You can do this by placing a moisture tray filled with water or by spraying the tree by spraying water.

-In addition, it has maintained its sturdy material; if you want to see it, you can visit the Mansei-en Bonsai Kato family nursery in Japan.
+In addition, it has maintained its sturdy material; if you want to see it, you can visit this link.
 Although many bonsai enthusiasts chose to create their own soil mix, a store-bought potting mix can also be used.
 There are no biological reasons why a bonsai would not live the same amount of time as a fully grown tree would.
 For trees such as cedar and pine, use your fingers to prune with a twisting motion to maintain a natural impression.

 You should also check your other indoor plants for insects and diseases, as they can be easily transferred to your bonsai trees.
 For those who are patient and have a green thumb, growing a bonsai can be a rewarding experience.
 To ensure that your bonsai grows well and stays strong, make sure to replicate the environmental conditions of its natural habitat.
 Even if you offer the right care and living conditions, bonsai are not completely immune to diseases and pests.